Asian Archery Championships: India clinch silver medals in recurve men’s and women’s team events

 The Indian recurve archers finished with silver medals in the men’s and women’s team events with the Koreans proving to be too strong at the Asian Archery Championships in Dhaka on Friday.

 The Indian archers also bagged a bronze in the recurve mixed team event with an easy 6-0 win over Uzbekistan as the contingent concluded their campaign at the continental showpiece with one gold, four silver and two bronze medals.
+Jyothi Surekha Vennam, in fact, was the only non-Korean archer to win the gold medal at the entire event.

 No Indian recurve archer made it to the semifinal stage in the individual events with four Korean men and four Korean women competing for three medals in both categories.